clozureyez/IAST/README.md

-# IAST: Instance Association Relying on Spatio-temperal Features for Video Instance Segmentation
+# IAST: Instance Association Relying on Spatio-temporal Features for Video Instance Segmentation

 Code will be available soon!